Emergency Text and Email Messaging System

 About the service

-In addition to a validation message when you sign up for the service, you will receive a test message at least once per semester to ensure that the service is working as expected.
+In addition to a validation message when you sign up for the service, you will receive a test message at least twice annually to ensure that the service is working as expected.
 The University will only use the service to send emergency/life-threatening or unexpected campus closure alerts.

 Available to all students, faculty and staff